ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 Ret not the empasis of hostility lie in hed
 nd bourd; but let truth and love and hon

-or and courtesy ffow in all they do
+or and courtesy ffow in all they do.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ohi:batch_ohi_drake_ver01:data:sn85026105:00296028046:1858052701:0772/pct:59.657057,81.470908,38.044093,12.112561/!600,600/0/default.jpg"/>
 </td>